What is an Electrocardiogram (ECG or EKG)?

 Clinical Significance of Proper Lead Placement

-Accurate lead placement is essential for a correct interpretation of the ECG.
-Misplacement of electrodes can lead to incorrect diagnoses or missed conditions.
-For instance:
+Accurate placement of ECG leads is critical for obtaining a correct and reliable recording of the heart’s electrical activity.
+Misplacement of electrodes can result in misleading ECG tracings, which may lead to incorrect diagnoses or missed cardiac conditions.
+Examples include:

-2.)
-Incorrect placement of limb electrodes can affect the interpretation of electrical axis and lead to inaccurate diagnoses of arrhythmias or blockages.
+2. Incorrect Limb Electrode Placement: Improper placement of limb electrodes can alter the electrical axis calculation and distort the appearance of arrhythmias or conduction blocks, resulting in inaccurate clinical interpretation.